 All indications are that we are living during the Laodicean era of God's Church.
 That means that of all the truly converted Christians most are Laodecian (which is why only a part of the Philadelphia era would be around today).
-And the Laodiceans are not only confined to groups other than Living.
+And the Laodiceans are not only confined to groups other than the Continuing Church of God.
 That means that you could be one.
 I could be one.
 Any of us could be Laodicean.
 And if so, we need to make some big changes.
 Otherwise, God will resort to drastic measures--putting us through the worst trial in human history.

 So what are we now to do, individually, to be delivered and to avoid the consequences of the Great Tribulation?
 We are to pray that we will be accounted worthy (Matthew 24:20); to ask God to help us repent now so we won't need to be severely chasten during the Tribulation later.
 We need to pray that our flight will not be on the Sabbath or in the winter (Luke 21:36).
 We need to watch.
 Watch world events (Mat 24:20, Mark 13:33) and our own lives (Luke 21:36).
 And take heed that no one deceives us!
 (Mat 24:4)--in today's "attend the COG of your choice" environment being at least partially deceived is easier than before (here is an article titled Unity: Which Church of God for You?).